Skip to main content

 credits

-regie, scenografie Massimo Furlan cast Anne Delahaye, Diane Decker, Pierre-Olivier Dittmar, Massimo Furlan, Sun-Hye Hur, Gianfranco Poddighe, Stéphane Vecchione dramaturgy Claire de Ribaupierre assistent scenography Laurent Gachoud licht en technische regie Antoine Friderici music Stéphane Vecchione geluid en videomanager Philippe de Rham stage manager Hervé Jabveneau video Bastien Genoux costumes Severine Besson make-up Julie Monot management Claudine Geneletti touring Aurélie Martin production Numero23Prod. sponsors Pro-Helvetia - Swiss Arts Council, Ville de Lausanne, State of Vaud, Loterie Romande, Ernst Goehner foundation coproduction Lausanne, Théâtre de Vidy met speciale dank aan Serge Margel, Daniel Fabre, Vinciane Despret, Jane Birkin, Marc Augé
+regie, scenografie Massimo Furlan cast Anne Delahaye, Diane Decker, Pierre-Olivier Dittmar, Massimo Furlan, Sun-Hye Hur, Gianfranco Poddighe, Stéphane Vecchione dramaturgy Claire de Ribaupierre assistent scenography Laurent Gachoud licht en technische regie Antoine Friderici music Stéphane Vecchione geluid en videomanager Philippe de Rham stage manager Hervé Jabveneau video Bastien Genoux costumes Severine Besson make-up Julie Monot management Claudine Geneletti touring Aurélie Martin production Numero23Prod. sponsors Pro-Helvetia - Swiss Arts Council, Ville de Lausanne, State of Vaud, Loterie Romande, Ernst Goehner foundation coproduction Lausanne (CH), Théâtre de Vidy (CH) met speciale dank aan Serge Margel, Daniel Fabre, Vinciane Despret, Jane Birkin, Marc Augé